antonio-ramadas/palbum/README.md

 > _Skip this part if you do not want to know the geeky details._
 >
 > I already had some experience with [Electron](https://electronjs.org), but none with [React](https://reactjs.org).
-Where I work we use React and since I am a junior developer that only had been working for a couple of months, I decided to do a small project to understand React better and make smart decisions at work.
+Where I work we use React and since I am a junior software engineer that only had been working for a couple of months, I decided to do a small project to understand React better and make smart decisions at work.
 At the time, I knew React did much more than I intended and still believe this, but I wanted to learn more.
 It is not a choice I regret.
 Actually, I am happy I did it and how much I have learn until now.

 After implementing this project, I noticed there are [at least 1099 votes for a native Spotify feature](https://community.spotify.com/t5/Live-Ideas/All-Platforms-Remember-Position-in-Playlist-Album/idi-p/55725#comments) that does what Palbum is doing.
 At the time I am writing this, this feature has 269 comments and is the 75th most voted request out of 1620!
 I am happy to see that I am not the only one and that I have made something that is helpful to others until Spotify implements it.
 </details>